Experience Soulard Mardi Gras Like a Local

 - Don’t drive.
 Take an Uber/Lyft/taxi, the Metrolink, or, even better, have a very generous friend drop you off.

-- There is no better way to experience Mardi Gras than by being in the Bud Light Party Tent.
+- There is no better way to experience Mardi Gras than by being in the Bud Light Party Tent or the Blues Blues Alumni Tent.
 Admission gets you an open bar, heat lamps, BATHROOMS, a cajun lunch buffet, optimal parade viewing, and free beads.

 - Don’t count on your cell phone for communication.
 Cell reception has been historically bad during the Saturday festivities.
 Pre-arrange a meeting place or find WiFi for iMessaging at a restaurant or bar.